Mtalha350/solar-sciences/README.md

 # solar-sciences
 I Developed this Solar Science animation page using HTML,Css and Javascript.
-This Sign-Up page is responsive.
+This Solar page is responsive.
 To See The Page Visit:👉 https://solar-science-animation-page.netlify.app/